paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 The Corporation shall—

-(1) maintain a user-friendly, publicly available, machine-readable database with detailed project-level information, as appropriate and to the extent practicable, including a description of the support provided by the Corporation under subchapter II of this chapter, including, to the extent feasible, the information included in the report to Congress under [section 9653 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9653) and project-level performance metrics; and
+(1) maintain a user-friendly, publicly available, machine-readable database with detailed project-level information, as appropriate and to the extent practicable, including a description of the support provided by the Corporation under subchapter II of this chapter, which shall include, to the greatest extent feasible for each project—

+  (A) the information included in the report to Congress under [section 9653 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9653);

+  (B) project-level performance metrics; and

+  (C) a description of the development impact of the project, including anticipated impact prior to initiation of the project and assessed impact during and after the completion of the project; and

 (2) include a clear link to information about each project supported by the Corporation under subchapter II of this chapter on the internet website of the Department of State, “ForeignAssistance.gov”, or a successor website or other online publication.

+### Statutory Notes

+#### Amendments
+2025—Par.
+(1).
+Pub.
+L. 119–60 amended par.
+(1) generally.
+Prior to amendment, par.
+(1) read as follows: “maintain a user-friendly, publicly available, machine-readable database with detailed project-level information, as appropriate and to the extent practicable, including a description of the support provided by the Corporation under subchapter II of this chapter, including, to the extent feasible, the information included in the report to Congress under [section 9653 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9653) and project-level performance metrics; and”.

 <a id="section-9656"></a>